ShoshBeer/LearningDictionaries/README.md

  - One option is to look for language specific resources.
 For example, [datamuse](https://www.datamuse.com/api/) is fantastic for getting related words and supports English and Spanish.

  - Another option is a resource with support for many languages.
 This would be ideal.
-[Lexicala](https://api.lexicala.com/) is a resource I looked into which has a lot of excellent functionality.
-However, the free use API does not allow caching of any data so it would not be suitable for creating these dictionaries unless I had some funding.
+[Lexicala](https://api.lexicala.com/) also has a new synonym functionality, but is not suitable for the same reasons as for native definitions.

  - Another idea I had is if the native definitions are added, then I could extract nouns, verbs, and adjectives from the definitions and add them to the related words.
 They would likely need more filtering and processing to acquire the base forms of the words.
 That should be doable with the raw Kaikki dictionary as I believe entries have metadata on the base forms.